Anak ni Baby Ama

-1990 action film by Deo Fajardo Jr.
+1991 action film by Deo Fajardo Jr.

-Anak ni Baby Ama (English: The Son of Baby Ama) is a 1990 Philippine action film written and directed by Deo Fajardo Jr. The film stars Robin Padilla in the title role.
+Anak ni Baby Ama (English: The Son of Baby Ama) is a 1991 Philippine action film written and directed by Deo Fajardo Jr. The film stars Robin Padilla in the title role.

+While the film, produced and distributed by Viva Films, was not chosen as one of the final entries to the 1990 Metro Manila Film Festival, it was theatrically released on January 11, 1991.
 A sequel, Hari ng Selda: Anak ni Baby Ama 2, was released in 2002, where Padilla reprised his role.

 Plot

 Anghel is a troubled, carefree young man who grew up under the care of Ramon, a crime lord well-respected in their territory.
-He crosses paths with Annie, a young woman who comes from a well-to-do family.
-With their first meeting a disaster due to the constant bullying of Annie's brother Neil and his gang, Annie makes it up to Anghel by bringing him to their family resthouse and teaching him the basics of self-defense.
-Soon after they fell in love much to the consternation of Annie's parents and Neil.
+He crosses paths with Anne, a young woman who comes from a well-to-do family.
+With their first meeting a disaster due to the constant bullying of Anne's brother, Neil, and his gang, Anne makes it up to Anghel by bringing him to their family resthouse and teaching him the basics of self-defense.
+Soon after, they fell in love, much to the consternation of Annie's parents and Neil.

-When Annie turned 18, Anghel was invited but was treated badly at the party.
+When Anne turned 18, Anghel was invited but was treated badly at the party.
 In retaliation, he ruined the party and was sent to jail.
-While in jail, it was discovered he got Annie pregnant but lost the baby due to the decision of Annie's family that she get a forced abortion.
-Soon after he was released from prison with help from Cora, he and Neil's group came into blows again at Ramon's territory but were saved with the help of Junior Bahala.
-As punishment, Neil and his gang were subject to humiliation by going naked in the streets but Neil, being Annie's brother,.was spared upon request by Anghel.
+While in jail, it was discovered he got Annie pregnant but lost the baby due to the decision of Anne's family that she get a forced abortion.
+Soon after he was released from prison with help from Cora, he and Neil's group came into blows again at Ramon's territory, but were saved with the help of Junior Bahala.
+As punishment, Neil and his gang were subject to humiliation by going naked in the streets, but Neil, being Anne's brother, was spared upon request by Anghel.